benjann/dstat/README.md

 Main changes:

+    16jun2025 (version 1.4.8)
+    - when computing IFs of concentration curves, -dstat- now uses mm_loclin() rather than -lpoly- to obtain the required local linear fit; this implies that moremata version 2.0.5 is required

     04jun2025 (version 1.4.7)
     - -dstat graph- failed after -dstat histogram- and -dstat share- in case of over() with suboption -contrast-; this is fixed